What will the weather be like?

 This residency is about collective artwork.
 You will have ample time to stroll the surrounding hills, think to yourself, contemplate the stars, but this is not a residency for solitary art-production.
 In addition we sleep in communal quarters.
 If you do not relish the thought of working intensely and closely with a group of exciting creative folks, Koumaria is not for you!

 The precise dates are not great for me; can I come for a bit?

-The residency results in a public performance in Athens at a major cultural venue.
-While we do what we can to work around your travel needs, you are expected to be at the residency for the duration, and to participate in the performance back in Athens.
-We cannot guarantee that we can get you to and from Athens other than on the days we are travelling as a group.
+While we do what we can to work around your travel needs, you are expected to be at the residency for the duration, and to participate in the performance at the end.
+We cannot guarantee that we can get you to and from Athens other than on the days we are traveling as a group.

 I am worried that my aesthetic may not mesh with the group, should I be?

 We select residents that we have reason to believe will fit well with the other residents, and with the overall aesthetic of Medea Electronique.
 In general, you need to have a flexible aesthetic; you will be working with others.
 Many Medea members come out of a noise aesthetic, and while our sonic-art varies in its style and genre, if you cannot stand loud electronics, you may not enjoy some of the late-night jamming!
 Come with an expectation to have your aesthetic broadened, and to do so for others.

 I was hoping to also do some touristy things, will I be able to?

 We will take numerous outings while at Koumaria, and many of these will be interesting in their own right (mountains, ancient ruins, remote villages, caves, etc).
 However, they will be chosen primarily based on the creative needs of the residents.
 If you really want to explore Greece as a tourist, take some time before or after the residency.